Forest Insects and Diseases

 DCNR’s Bureau of Forestry monitors Pennsylvania’s forests for insects and diseases, protecting trees when necessary.

 Current Threats to Pennsylvania Forests

 Of the pests that affect our commonwealth’s forests, the insects and diseases that have caused the most damage in terms of defoliation and mortality during recent years include:

-Oaks continue to be at risk from gypsy moth defoliation and oak wilt disease, while beech bark disease continues to expand and threaten beech populations.
+Oaks continue to be at risk from spongy moth defoliation and oak wilt disease, while beech bark disease continues to expand and threaten beech populations.

 Threats to oaks and beech are especially important because they are the largest remaining sources of hard mast for wildlife after the demise of the American chestnut.

 Additionally, hemlock woolly adelgid, introduced into Pennsylvania in 1967, continues to spread westward and is affecting the eastern hemlock, Pennsylvania’s state tree.